Live From EuropeSunday, July 5

 Demographie und Digitalleben: Weniger Babys dank iPhone Wo das iPhone eingeführt wird, kommen weniger Kinder zur Welt.
 Das hat auch sein Gutes.

-faz · about 4 hours ago
+faz · 18 days ago

 Live From Europe